MagnusBitsch/markdown-cv/cv.md

 A degree in mathematical modelling and computation as an engineer combined with work experience in Data Science both internal and as a consultant has provided me with the skill set to model any data you throw at me through a wide variety of mathematical and statistical tools which I always seek to improve.

+My specialties are within interpretable machine learning and utilizing analytical processes by transforming business ideas into analytical products.

 ### American Football